jmerges/County-Election-Results-Project/README.md

 ------------

-AS a voter, pollster, or politician I want an app where i can view the voter turn out from previous presidential elections.
+As a voter, pollster, or politician I want an app where I can view the voter turn out from prior presidential elections.
 I want to be able to search for votes by county.
-I want to see the total votes collected by the republican, democratic, and green parties
+I want to see the total votes collected by the county for republican, and democratic parties.

 <br>